Elephant random walks on infinite Cayley trees: Introduction

 \cite{bercu2019multi} and \cite{bertenghi2022functional} studied the extension of the ERW to $\bbZ^d$, also called the multi-dimensional elephant random walk (MERW), and established various limit theorems.
 Recent studies, such as \cite{qin2025recurrence} and \cite{curien2024recurrence}, have investigated recurrence and transience in MERW. \cite{qin2025recurrence} established that for $d \ge 3$, the walk is transient, whereas for $d = 2$, the walk becomes transient for $p \ge 5/8$.
 Recurrence in the sub-critical regime $p < 5/8$ for $d = 2$ was also established by \cite{curien2024recurrence} by a rough comparison with the standard plane random walk.

 Beyond the classical lattice setting, random walks have been extensively studied on a variety of infinite graphs.
-Indeed, a fruitful direction of modern research in probability has been the investigation of how the large-scale geometric properties of a space are reflected in the behaviour of random walks on that space.
+Indeed, a fruitful direction of modern research in both probability theory and statistical physics has been the investigation of how the large-scale geometric properties of a space are reflected in the behaviour of random walks on that space.
 Regular infinite graphs arise naturally as Cayley graphs of finitely generated groups.
-An important example is the infinite $d$-ary tree $\bbT_d$ (also called the Bethe lattice in the physics literature), which arises as the Cayley graph, with respect to the standard generators, of $\bbZ^{* d_1} * \bbZ_2^{*d_2}$, with $d = 2d_1 + d_2$, where $*$ denotes the free product of groups.
+An important example is the infinite $d$-ary tree $\bbT_d$ (also known as the Bethe lattice in statistical physics, where it has been widely used to simplify problems that are difficult to solve on regular lattices), which arises as the Cayley graph, with respect to the standard generators, of $\bbZ^{* d_1} * \bbZ_2^{*d_2}$, with $d = 2d_1 + d_2$, where $*$ denotes the free product of groups.
 The simple (i.e. nearest neighbour) random walk (SRW) on $\mathbb{T}_d$ is known to be ballistic for $d \ge 3$, with speed $\frac{d-2}{d}$, and, a fortiori, transient (see, e.g., Chapter 13 of \cite{lyons2017probability}).
 In general, the study of random walks on groups has uncovered profound connections between probability theory and geometric group theory.

 Motivated by this, in this article, we introduce elephant random walks on finitely generated groups, extending the notion of random walks with long-range memory beyond classical lattices, the goal being to explore how such memory interacts with the geometry of the group.
-As a first step in this broader program, we focus on the infinite $d$-ary tree $\bbT_d$ for $d \geq 3$, viewed as the Cayley graph of a finitely generated group, and lay the foundation for future investigations on more general groups and graphs.
+As a first step in this broader program, we focus on the infinite $d$-ary tree $\bbT_d$ for $d \geq 3$, viewed as the Cayley graph of a finitely generated group.
 We show that memory has no impact on the asymptotic speed (and hence recurrence/transience) of the walk, thus matching the escape rate $\frac{d - 2}{d}$ of the SRW.
 We also establish upper bounds on the rate of convergence to the asymptotic speed.
 These upper bounds exhibit a phase transition at $p = \frac{d + 1}{2d}$, below which they are of order $n^{-1/2}$ and slower otherwise.
 Numerical experiments suggest that these upper bounds are tight.
-We also obtain estimates on the return probability and present several open problems.
+We also obtain estimates on the return probability, which decays exponentially for any $0 \le p < 1/2$ such that $(p, d) \ne (0, 3)$.
+Based on extensive numerical experiments, we present several open problems on fluctuations around the limiting speed and the decay of the return probability in all memory regimes.